energysistem/manuals/42229-BT2Pink/en/03-features.md

 - Bluetooth V4.0 headphones.
 - Easy synchronization without pairing codes.
-- Use distance up to 10m of range.
+- Up to 10m of range.
 - Rechargeable battery with up to 10 hours autonomy.
 - Built-in noise-cancelling microphone.
 - Control talk function for answering phone calls and controlling your music directly from the headphones.